NISCHALPI/Portfolio/backend/README.md

 # Portfolio Blog Backend

-This backend provides a comment API for the portfolio blog, with Google OAuth authentication and SQLite persistence.
+This backend provides a comment API for the portfolio blog with PostgreSQL persistence.

 ## Features
-- Google login (OAuth2, JWT)
 - Threaded comments (with replies)
-- Only authenticated users can comment
-- Only comment author or admin can delete
+- Anonymous commenting (name and email required)
-- SQLite database
+- PostgreSQL database for persistent storage
+- Comment threading with parent-child relationships
 - CORS enabled for frontend

 ## Setup